All Episodes

 Let's see if money changes hands.

-And the latest suspicious development is federal prosecutors are telling the uh the impeachment panel in the Illinois legislature to hold off on their impeachment case because they don't want to reveal any information that could be damaging to the criminal case.
+And the latest suspicious development is federal prosecutors are telling the impeachment panel in the Illinois legislature to hold off on their impeachment case because they don't want to reveal any information that could be damaging to the criminal case.

 The prosecutor cuts short the investigation to get it out there in the public early.

-I wonder why people are suspicious of the whole Chicago machine and, quite frankly, of this U.S. attorney who went after Scooter Libby, who deserves, quite frankly, a pardon from the president of the United States.
+I wonder why people are suspicious of the whole Chicago machine and, quite frankly, of this U.S. attorney who went after Scooter Libby, who deserves, quite frankly, a pardon from the President of the United States.

 He now has been projected to lead by about 47, 48 votes, I believe.

-But you've got to take a look at the shenanigans going on up in the North Star State.
+But you've got to take a look at the shenanigans going on up in the North Star state.

 Almost every decision has accrued to Franken.